 A soda fountain mainstay, this classic hot chocolate sauce can be dribbled over sundaes, whirred into malteds, mixed into Black Cows (you do know what that is, don’t you?), slathered over bananas, and more, including heaped on a scoop of plain ole vanilla ice cream.
 We recommend you keep a stash on hand at all times for just such emergencies.
 The alternative is just too disappointing.–Elsa Petersen-Schepelern

 Though this chocolate sauce recipe isn’t much more difficult or time-consuming than grabbing a squeeze bottle or unscrewing a jar, the chocolate flavor is far more complex than what you’ll find in any goopy, saccharin, chemical-laden, store-bought rendition.
 Go ahead.
 Try them.
 And then try this.
 See for yourself.
 Pretty sensational, eh?

-- About 6 squares unsweetened chocolate, broken into pieces
+- 6 squares (6 ounces) unsweetened chocolate broken into pieces

 I’m on autopilot when it comes to chocolate sauce.
 When I was a kid, chocolate sauce came out of a Hershey’s can (and, eventually, a bottle), so in my adulthood, whenever I thought of chocolate sauce for sundaes, I thought of Hershey’s.
 Until I saw this recipe, I never thought about making it myself.
 But it’s easy to follow in terms of only having three ingredients and not taking a lot of time to make.
 The tricky part is choosing a type of chocolate—at my local grocery store, I found three different types of unsweetened chocolate and I knew that each one would result in a sauce with a different chocolate flavor.
 That said, this recipe is a good starting point.
 I followed the recipe and added extra sugar to amp up sweetness.